adrianblakey/slot-car-ecom/README.md

 There will be a quadratic throttle curve when both voltage level and pwm duty cycle are applied.
 Motor voltage is 1/4 at 1/2 "throttle" voltage, for example.

-To enable 100% drag brake, set the DUTY_DRAG=100  option.
+To enable 100% drag brake say, set the DUTY_DRAG=100  option.

      _SLOTCAR = name
      AT32F421 = specify the Artery F421 mcu